Learn about many of the available medications in our database.

-Liver function: Nilotinib may reduce liver function and can cause liver failure.
+Nilotinib may reduce liver function and can cause liver failure.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

-Lung inflammation: Lung inflammation (interstitial lung disease) causing difficulty breathing has occurred in rare instances in some people taking this medication.
+Lung inflammation: Lung inflammation (interstitial lung disease) causing difficulty breathing has occurred in rare instances for some people taking this medication.
 This complication can be serious and sometimes fatal.
 If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking nilotinib, contact your doctor immediately.

 Pancreatitis: Nilotinib can cause the pancreas to become inflamed.
 If you have a history of pancreatitis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.